Jet Du Fountain

 The history of the construction of St. Peter Church, which is considered an important landmark in the Swiss city of Zurich, dates back to 1706 AD.
 It includes a clock in its façade that is considered the largest of its kind in Europe, with a diameter of 8.7 meters, and it contains 3 corridors designed in the Baroque architectural style, in addition to five bells, the most weighing more than 6,000 kg, along with medieval murals, crystal chandeliers, and other monuments.

 The beautiful Lake Geneva provides a wonderful opportunity for tourists to enjoy the scenic landscapes of the lake and alpine waters, in addition to relaxation, harmony, and harmony in what leads to achieving comfort, as it provides the opportunity to practice various water sports.
-Lake Geneva is mentioned With its calm waters is one of the largest lakes in Western Europe.Read:Manifestations of heritage in the Emirates
+Lake Geneva is mentioned With its calm waters is one of the largest lakes in Western Europe.Read:What is the smallest independent country in the world

 Bern’s Old Town